Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/architecture-fx.md

 ---
-title: "Architecture Overview"
+title: "FX Architecture Overview"
 linkTitle: "Architecture"
-weight: 20
+weight: 7
 description: >-
-     An overview of the architecture of FerrisFX.
+     An overview of the Ferris architecture
 ---

 ## Concepts

 FerrisFX is based on 2 simple concepts - **Services** and **Events**

 **On FX you are effectively writing large applications by connecting “blocks” of code through Events.**

 ![image-20211024081829495](/images/image-20211024081829495.png)

 Each Service is a self contained piece of functionality such as loading a file, running a database view rebuild or launching a container.
 You can link and re-link the blocks of code at anytime you like.
 The source code can be as big or as tiny as you like.

 Each Service is triggered by an Event.
 Each Service also emits Events thereby allowing other Services to be triggered following (or during) the execution of a Service.